Bonkahr/Bonkahr/README.md

 - 🌱 I’m currently learning Machine Learning.
 - 💞️ I’m looking to collaborate on Python, Django, FastAPI and Data Science projects.
 - 📫 You can reach me on: karanjagakingo@gmail.com
-- Check out more about me on https://www.bonkahr.pythonanywhere.com/portfolio/
+- Check out more about me on: https://bonkahr.pythonanywhere.com/portfolio/